DG Indschemes: Formal completions

 \sssec{Proof of \propref{p:class vs derived formal}, Step 1}

 The assertion readily reduces to the case when $X$ is affine; $X=\Spec(A)$, where $A$ is a classical $k$-algebra.
 Let $f_1,...,f_m\in A$ be the generators of the ideal of some subscheme $Y'\subset X$ whose underlying Zariski-closed subset is $Y$.
-Let $A_n$ be the algebras as in \propref{p:expl pres}.
+Let $A_n$ be the algebras as in \secref{sss:Koszul}.

 For each $n$, let $A'_n$ be the classical algebra $H^0(A_n)$, so that

 where the colimit is taken in $\inftydgprestack$.
 We will show that inverse systems $\{A_n\}$ and $\{A'_n\}$ are equivalent, i.e., that the natural map